-A search and apply site for FE Colleges and Sixth Forms in East Sussex and Kent.
+A search and apply site for FE Colleges and Sixth Forms in East Sussex.
 All HCC students are provided with a log in for the site in the last term of Y10, and their account goes live once they are in Y11.
 Support is offered in PSHEe lessons with using and applying through the site.

 We use the Careers and Enterprise Company’s ‘Compass’ tool initially to assess our provision and their ‘Tracker’ tool to improve.
 This process is ongoing but is monitored by the Local Authority 3 times a year and our Enterprise Adviser and Careers’ Governor when they meet formerly with the Careers’ Lead.

 These are 8 benchmarks recognised in 2014 by the charitable Gatsby Foundation, and endorsed by the Careers and Enterprise Company.
 HCC uses these to shape their careers’ provision http://www.gatsby.org.uk/education/focus-areas/good-career-guidance

 Jo Taylor: Careers Leader and Head of PSHEe: [email protected]

 Barry Howard: Deputy Head, responsible for curriculum development and enrichment which includes the options process and enrichment week, also line manager for PSHEe

 Heads of Y8 and Y11 and Pastoral Managers: oversee and support in the transition for students into GCSE and beyond

 Sam White: creates a wide variety of Careers Support in Sixth Form through assemblies, a PSHEe programme, tutor programme and Collapsed Curriculum Days, she is also a level 6 qualified careers guidance counsellor.